awsdocs/amazon-s3-developer-guide/doc_source/cloudwatch-monitoring.md

  You can use the following procedures to view the storage metrics for Amazon S3\.
 To get the Amazon S3 metrics involved, you must set a start and end timestamp\.
 For metrics for any given 24\-hour period, set the time period to 86400 seconds, the number of seconds in a day\.
 Also, remember to set the `BucketName` and `StorageType` dimensions\.

-For example, if you use the AWS CLI to get the average of a specific bucket's size, in bytes, you could use the following command\.
+For example, if you use the AWS CLI to get the average of a specific bucket's size in bytes, you could use the following command\.

 ```
 aws cloudwatch get-metric-statistics --metric-name BucketSizeBytes --namespace AWS/S3 --start-time 2016-10-19T00:00:00Z --end-time 2016-10-20T00:00:00Z --statistics Average --unit Bytes --region us-west-2 --dimensions Name=BucketName,Value=ExampleBucket Name=StorageType,Value=StandardStorage --period 86400 --output json